micartey/jairo/README.md

 A good way to get started, is to check out the [javadoc](https://clientastisch.github.io/jairo/docs) in order to get an overview of available annotations as they are the key in order to control the behavior.
 There are a total of [6 annotations](https://clientastisch.github.io/jairo/docs/me/micartey/jairo/annotation/package-summary.html) you have to know and use.

 <details open>
-<summary> Expand fo an overview of available annotations </summary>
+<summary> Expand for an overview of available annotations </summary>
 <br>

 | Annotation | Description | Scope    | |